General Requirements for Graduation with a Master's Degree

 Application for Degree

 Graduate degrees are conferred at the close of each regular semester and second summer session.
-Candidates for advanced degrees who expect to complete their work must first seek approval from their graduate adviser/coordinator to apply for graduation online via Blue & Gold, and create a final degree plan in DegreeWorks, it is the student’s responsibility to be informed and meet graduation deadlines which are published in the Academic Calendar in an earlier section of this Catalog and in the Class Schedule each semester.
+Candidates for advanced degrees who expect to complete their work must first seek approval from their graduate adviser/coordinator to apply for graduation online via Blue & Gold.
+It is the student’s responsibility to be informed and meet graduation deadlines which are published in the Academic Calendar each semester.
 A student cannot graduate with an I, S, U or F notation on their academic record in the last semester prior to graduation.

 Use of Official Name